BlackRock Throgmorton Trust

 The value of ‘quality’ may shine through as the economy slows.

 In fact, 2022 may turn out to be the prime example as to why the quality factor is so important when investing in smaller companies.
 Dan’s focus on fundamental business strength, low leverage, and experienced management teams has meant that in his view almost all of his investments are likely to come out of the current market turmoil unscathed.
 If Dan is correct, this suggests that the retrenchment in the share prices of these companies so far this year may present a rather attractive opportunity to ‘buy the dip’.

 Despite the near-term headwinds, THRG has still been able to outperform its benchmark, the Numis Smaller companies plus AIM ex Investment trusts, over a five-year period.
-THRG has however underperformed over 2022 year-to-date (YTD), having been unable to avoid the wider growth-stock selloff.
-Furthermore, while THRG’s growth bias does come with greater volatility than many of its peers and benchmark, THRG’s long-term returns have been strong enough to more than compensate investors.
+THRG has however underperformed over 2022 YTD, having been unable to avoid the wider growth-stock selloff.
+Furthermore, while THRG’s growth bias does come with greater risk than many of its peers and benchmark, THRG’s long-term returns have been strong enough to more than compensate investors.

-THRG was, like its underlying holdings, also caught up in the growth-stock sell off of 2022, with its shares trading at a wider than usual discount over much of the year so far.
+THRG was, like its underlying holdings, also caught up in the growth-stock sell off of 2022, with its shares trading at a wider than usual discount over much of 2022.
 Fortunately, in recent weeks the discount has narrowed once again.
-Some thanks for this should go to THRG’s board, which, as we show on page 22, has been active, repurchasing 2m shares during the recent crash to help narrow the discount.
+Some thanks for this should go to THRG’s board, which has been active, repurchasing 2m shares during the recent crash to help narrow the discount.

 Further information about THRG is available at the investment manager’s website.
 Please click here.